18F/digital-acquisition-playbook/pages/5-about-digital-accelerator.md

 This Accelerator program is currently running as a pilot, which means we’re still learning how best to design it.
 Toward this end, we’ve broken it into two phases—alpha and beta.

-During the alpha phase, which we expect to complete toward the end of 2016, we’re working with two agencies — the U.S. Department of the Treasury and Federal Bureau of Investigation (FBI).
+During the alpha phase, which we expect to complete toward the end of 2016, we’re working with two agencies — the U.S. Department of the Treasury and the Federal Bureau of Investigation (FBI).
 These agencies will work on the following products:

 ## Treasury